plangrade/plangrade-ruby/README.md

 [![Code Climate](https://codeclimate.com/github/topherreynoso/plangrade-ruby/badges/gpa.svg)](https://codeclimate.com/github/topherreynoso/plangrade-ruby)

 Ruby wrapper for the plangrade API.

 Supports OAuth 2.0 authentication, including `refresh_token`.
 Read the [plangrade docs](https://docs.plangrade.com/#authentication) for more details.

 Additionally, this may be used in conjunction with [omniauth-plangrade](https://github.com/topherreynoso/omniauth-plangrade) in order to facilitate authentication and obtaining a valid `access_token` and `refresh_token` pair for use with this gem to access plangrade API endpoints.

+See the [plangrade-ruby-client](https://github.com/topherreynoso/plangrade-ruby-client) example for implementation of both omniauth-plangrade and plangrade-ruby.

 This README provides only a basic overview of how to use this gem.
 For more information about the API endpoints, look at the [plangrade docs](https://docs.plangrade.com/#authentication).

 ## Installing

-Add oauth2 and this line to your application's Gemfile:
+Add this line to your application's Gemfile:

     gem 'plangrade-ruby'